Dog in Clinic

 Once congestive heart failure develops, the survival time of affected dogs is expected to be between 6 and 14 months.
 Some dogs, however, can live for nearly three years with the proper treatment regimen.

-Is There a Maximum Duration of Administration for Vetmedin?
+Is There a Maximum Duration of Administration?

 What Should I Avoid While Giving Vetmedin?